Dialogue

 The work of the DPP highlights growing recognition of the relevance of trade to international efforts to end plastic pollution.
 In addition to the numerous challenges associated with trade in plastic waste, international trade plays a key role in diffusion of plastics and plastic products globally.
 Cooperation on trade policies will be critical for transforming the plastics sector and global supply chains, including by reducing and eliminating trade in harmful and problematic plastics and plastic products, and in promoting coordination and transparency on trade flows, standards and regulations key to tackling pollution.
 Trade will also have a role to play in the diffusion of environmentally sound technologies and services to address plastic pollution as well as environmentally sound and safe non-plastic substitutes.
 A crosscutting priority will be to ensure trade-related capacity-building and adequate financing to support developing countries to harness trade and trade policies to support their plastic pollution policies.

-This session will bring together trade delegates and stakeholders to highlight where trade-related cooperation can support global efforts to end plastic pollution across the full life cycle of plastics.
-It will focus on progress in discussion of trade-related dimensions in the DPP and within negotiations for a global plastics treaty to address plastic pollution.
-Panellists will also discuss the concrete actions that DPP members could take, collectively and individually, on the road to MC14, to address plastic pollution through trade-related measures.
-A core theme of this panel will be how cooperation at the WTO can inform progress in the negotiations for a new legally binding instrument to end plastic pollution, supporting synergy between the world’s environmental and trade regimes.
+This session brought together trade delegates and stakeholders to highlight where trade-related cooperation can support global efforts to end plastic pollution across the full life cycle of plastics.
+It focused on progress in discussion of trade-related dimensions in the DPP and within negotiations for a global plastics treaty to address plastic pollution.
+Panellists also discussed the concrete actions that DPP members could take, collectively and individually, on the road to MC14, to address plastic pollution through trade-related measures.
+A core theme of this panel was how cooperation at the WTO can inform progress in the negotiations for a new legally binding instrument to end plastic pollution, supporting synergy between the world’s environmental and trade regimes.

-Register to attend this dialogue as part of IISD's Trade and Sustainability Hub in the margins of the WTO's 13th Ministerial Conference.
+This dialogue was part of IISD's Trade and Sustainability Hub in the margins of the WTO's 13th Ministerial Conference.

 In collaboration with